libo729/learnGit/readme.txt

-Git is a distribution version control system.
+1Git is a distribution version control system.
-Git is free software
+2Git is free software
-Git tracks changes.
+3Git tracks changes.
+4